opf/openproject/docs/development/contribution-documentation/documentation-style-guide/README.md

 ```
--sidebar_navigation:
+sidebar_navigation:
--  title: Documentation style guide
+  title: Documentation style guide
--  priority: 700
+  priority: 700
--description: What styles and formats to follow when contributing to the OpenProject documentation
+description: What styles and formats to follow when contributing to the OpenProject documentation
--keywords: documentation style guide, style guide, format, style
+keywords: documentation style guide, style guide, format, style
 ```